martiliones/typedoc.md/README.md

 - 🔧 **Static Site Generators**: Vuepress, Jekyll, Hugo etc.
 - 📚 **Knowledge Base Systems**: GitHub/Lab Wiki, Readme.io etc.

+## Examples

+Before going to know how deep does the rabbit hole go, you might want to check out [_examples_](https://github.com/martiliones/typedoc.md/blob/master/examples).

 ## Installation

 To use **Typedoc.md**, you can install it using any Node.js package manager from the npm registry.
 Additionally, you need to have Typedoc installed: